 - Reviews are your best friend.
 Read lots of reviews, especially from those with a similar skin type.

 - Learn to recognize some common ingredients and what they do.
-The Ingredients Dictionary from Paula’s Choice is a good place to start.
-Another one is CosDNA, which is great for analyzing product ingredients.
+Asides from the awesome ingredients dictionary here (with cited sources!), the one from Paula’s Choice is a good place to start.
+Another one is CosDNA, where you can look up product ingredients.